JuanPabloDiaz/platzi/2022/asincronismoJs/readme.md

 <div id="top"></div>

-# Asynchronicity course with JavaScript
+# Course: Asynchronicity with JavaScript

 This repo is part of a Platzi course called: "[Curso de Asincronismo con JavaScript](https://platzi.com/cursos/asincronismo-js/)".
 This course provided the fundamental concepts of asynchrony with JavaScript, apply its different structures and develop asynchronous solutions.